Globinar: Japan Market Entry Opportunities and Success – Learn the Trends that shape the new era of Japan and how US businesses can profit

 For one, we are seeing a change in Japan’s labour force, which is becoming more international in response to demographic pressures.
 Integrated resorts, like we know them from Las Vegas or Macau, are coming to Japan.
 And retail and dining are embracing the experience economy concept.

-A recipe for success for US businesses in Japan in the Age of Reiwa
+A recipe for success for US businesses and market entry opportunities in Japan in the Age of Reiwa

 We see four key areas where Japan’s megatrends synergistically manifest: